Using the find APIs and immediate mode#

 AI-based heuristic fallback (default)#

-If MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to ON (default), the immediate mode behavior upon encountering a database miss is to use an AI-based heuristic to pick the optimal solution.
+If MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to ON (the default), the immediate mode behavior upon encountering a database miss is to use an AI-based heuristic to pick the optimal solution.

-First, the applicability of the AI-based heuristic for the given configuration is checked.
+It first checks the applicability of the AI-based heuristic for the given configuration.
 If the heuristic is applicable, it feeds various parameters of the given configuration into a neural network that has been tuned to predict the optimal solution with 90% accuracy.

 Weighted throughput index-based fallback#

-When MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to OFF, or the AI heuristic is not applicable for the given convolution configuration, the immediate mode behavior upon encountering a database miss is to use a weighted throughput index-based mechanism to estimate which solution would be optimal (based on the convolution configuration parameters).
+When MIOPEN_ENABLE_AI_IMMED_MODE_FALLBACK is set to OFF or the AI heuristic is not applicable for the given convolution configuration, immediate mode uses a weighted throughput index-based mechanism when encountering a database miss.
+This mechanism estimates which solution would be optimal based on the convolution configuration parameters.

 Limitations of immediate mode#